mishyjari/shul-finder/readme.md

 An interactive map application listing synagogues near the user or given any particular parameters (location, movement, etc)

 ## Progress
-Initial stage; building a web scraper to pull data on synagogues from [Maven Search](http://www.mavensearch.com/synagogues/synagogues.asp).
+- Initial stage; building a web scraper to pull data on synagogues from [Maven Search](http://www.mavensearch.com/synagogues/synagogues.asp).
 They have a fairly thorough library of synagogues internationally, but it is organized in inconsistent tables with minimal metadata.
 Edge case results are being ironed out.
+- Set up router with Express.js and database with MongoDB.
+Results from scraper now stored in database for retrival
+- Search box will find results by name, city or state, including partials and case insensitive
+- Filter by different movements

+## To Do
+- Searching
+  - Ensure proper URL query strings
+  - Add additional movements to filter and allow for immediate updates on change
+  - Paginate results, allow for sorting by differnet fields
+- Geoloation
+  - Show results by user's location
+  - Geocode addresses and link to map
+  - Allow for searching withing a given radius of a location
+- User Interface
+  - Overall layout and style
+  - Preview and show pages for each result
+  - Map view
+    - Integrate with Apple Mapkit, provide user location and overviews with pins for each shul
+  - Create mobile-responsive design
+  - Link to webpage for each shul
+- Data
+  - Current data is incomplete per inconsistencies on mavensearch.
+Refine scraper as much as possible and manually fix remaining errors